 Question #3 “What does my website say about the firm that would attract a new attorney to come work here?”

 Picture this.
 You are paying a recruiter 20 percent to find you a qualified attorney with $500,000 in portable business.
 This attorney would be an incredible catch for your firm.
 She interviews and is considering two other firms in addition to yours.
 Is it possible that when she researches your firm and sees an old-fashioned website that lacks diversity she may go a different direction?
 Of course!
 You may not even realize that this is happening.
 The 30- and 40-year-olds are the future of your business and they are hyper-focused and critical on websites that are old and outdated.
 Your website can be the best recruiting tool for your firm when done properly.
 One good and profitable hire could literally pay for your site for years to come.
+If you are trying to reach out to prospective recruits, consider legal recruiters, like Lawyer Exchange, to help better network and grow your practice.

 Question #4 “Am I happy with the current culture of our firm?